sendblocks/sendblocks-cli/README.md

 Once your project has been initialized, you will be able to sign in to the SendBlocks API.
 For this you will require a client ID and secret, if you don't already have them then [please get in touch with us](https://sendblocks.io/#getstarted)!

-If you have your credentials, sign in using `sb-cli login` and the token will be stored in `.auth` and printed to your console.
+If you have your credentials, sign in using `sb-cli login` and the token will be stored in the `.auth` of your project's root folder as well as printed to your console.

 ```shell
 $ sb-cli login